Skip to main content

 The taxable part is the percentage of the subtotal to be used for calculating the tax amount.
 It's usually 100% but there are a few exceptions.
 For example, in Texas the taxable base is 80% for SaaS products.

-Selling to businesses
+Selling to businesses (B2B sales)

 Quaderno can validate tax IDs from the EU, United Kingdom, Switzerland, Québec (Canada), Australia, and New Zealand.
+You can also validate tax IDs on a separate API call to /tax_ids/validate.

-This API call:
+For instance, this API call:

-curl https://uruk-3243.sandbox-quadernoapp.com/api/tax_rates/calculate?to_country=DE&tax_id=DE123456789&amount=100 \
+curl https://YOUR_ACCOUNT_NAME.sandbox-quadernoapp.com/api/tax_rates/calculate?to_country=DE&tax_id=DE123456789&amount=100 \

 -u YOUR_API_KEY:x